 - Increased aggression

 When you experience these conditions, you should consider that you may have sleep apnea.
-You should also be aware of common misdiagnoses of sleep apnea.
+You should also be aware of common misdiagnoses.
 If your doctor diagnoses you with low testosterone, hypothyroidism, chronic fatigue, or other similar conditions, then you should talk to your doctor about sleep apnea.

 This condition also increases risks for heart attack and stroke, hypertension, and coronary artery disease.
-To reduce these risks and restore a good night’s sleep, treating sleep apnea is essential.
+To reduce these risks and restore a good night’s sleep, treating it is essential.